 What Does Google’s Mobile First Index Mean For Your Recruitment Agency?

-Imagine a world where Google’s mobile first index is in full force.
 Your recruitment agency Talent+ Solutions had a website developed five years ago, offering a first class desktop experience; fast, accessible, easy to use with lots of relevant content for your target audience.
 However, when it was built, the developer didn’t make the website mobile friendly so it only displays the website in desktop form even when viewed on mobile.
 This means that the mobile users leave the site disappointed, do not find what they want and can’t read any of the content on the blog.

 Despite having a terrible mobile experience, until Google’s mobile first index was launched, the website had been performing well, attracting a healthy amount of organic traffic* on desktop and receiving lots of client and candidate enquiries.